crfroehlich/bloog/content/editing/rich_content/snippets.md

 ---

 Crucial for any technical documentation is possibility to add code snippets with proper highlighting.
-BooGi supports various programming languages and syntaxes.
+HikingMyDesk supports various programming languages and syntaxes.

 To add code snippet, you can use: